 The ggplot2 package is one of many R packages for static data visualization.
 CRAN hosts thousands of packages designed for a wide range of data-related tasks.

-Note: Learn about differences between R and Python.
+Note: Learn about the differences between R and Python.

 Conclusion